lucasprag/lucasprag/_posts/2020-03-14-architecturally-significant-requirements-and-constraints.md

 You can see that the nature of these constraints can be different, they can be business or technical constraints.

 The interesting part is that sometimes a hard constraint can become much softer if you are able to effectively communicate how it affects the architecture of your system.
 If the impact of the constraint is high it can raise questions if this constraint is really worthy, but it can only be done if everyone involved understands its impact.
-This means that all hard constraints need a good reason of implementing it and all stakesholders agree with them.
+This means that all hard constraints need a good reason for implementing it and all stakeholders agree with them.

 For example, if we have a technical constraint of only using ruby, but this other programming language have more advantages on specific aspects that are going to drastically help building your feature, it might be worthy bringing the trade-off of using one versus the other to the table.
 It's important that everyone is aware of the impact of this constraint and everyone together can make the best decision.